stefanjudis/awesome-command-palette/README.md

 ## Command palette for OS

-- [Raycast](https://www.raycast.com/) a blazingly fast, totally extendable launcher (currently MacOS only)
+- [Raycast](https://www.raycast.com/) - a blazingly fast, totally extendable launcher (currently MacOS only).
+- [Sol](https://sol.ospfranco.com/) - an open source app and command launcher (currently MacOS only).
-- [Alfred](https://www.alfredapp.com/) a productivity app with lots of custom actions to control your Mac.
-(MacOS only)
+- [Alfred](https://www.alfredapp.com/) - a productivity app with lots of custom actions to control your Mac.
+(MacOS only).
-- [Harmonize](https://www.getharmonize.app/) a turbocharged Spotify command palette (MacOS only)
+- [Harmonize](https://www.getharmonize.app/) - a turbocharged Spotify command palette (MacOS only).

 ## Libraries